bryanliujiang/SHF-Cardea-Parser/manual.md

 Holds unique string representations of rows that are to be checked against for swapped entries.

-While this program iterates through each row of a file, it will check if the current row matches any row already stored in this asset.
-If a match is NOT found, the string representation of the current row will be added to this asset.
+While this program first iterates through each row of the file, it will check if the current row matches any row already stored in this asset.
+If a match is NOT found, the current row is NOT a swap, and the swapped (using the function `swapped()`) version of the string representation of the current row is then added to this asset.
+This way, a match will be found if a swapped version of the current row is encountered later on.

 **Data Type:**